The grief hit me in my mid-thirties without warning.

 By all appearances, my life was fantastic, or pretty close.
 I had a great job in New York City, good friends, some good dates.
 But then there were times, lonely days and nights, when I would cry.
 I would sob.
 I would lie in bed awake for hours, tears running onto my pillow.
 I was in mourning, but I didn't know it.

 Having experienced the same feeling for a few years, I now know the grief was over being childless, or more poignantly, over the loss of the baby I never held in my arms.
 By that point in my life I had expected to be married and a mother to at least two kids.
-I was far from it, still very single, no kids.
+I was far from it: Still very single, no kids.
 Passing by a new mother and her infant strolling down Broadway would rattle my womb.
 Even seeing a woman swollen from seven or eight months of pregnancy would make my petite frame feel invisible and small.
 The sadness I'd feel around my period was deeper than hormonal.
 I was mourning the loss of one more chance at the family life I always dreamed of.

 And I grieved alone.

-This type of grief, grief that is not accepted or that is silent, is referred to as disenfranchised grief.
-It's the grief you don't feel allowed to mourn, because your loss isn't clear or understood.
+This type of grief — grief that is not accepted or that is silent — is referred to as disenfranchised grief.
+It's the grief you don't feel allowed to mourn because your loss isn't clear or understood.
 You didn't lose a sibling or a spouse or a parent.
 But losses that others don't recognize can be as powerful as the kind that is socially acceptable.

-Let me be clear.
-When you're over 35 and heartbroken over a breakup with the guy who you hoped would be 'the one' or haven't had a good date in a while or watch your close friends go on to their second or third pregnancy, it's hard.
+Let me be clear: When you're over 35 and heartbroken over a breakup with the guy who you hoped would be "the one," or haven't had a good date in a while, or watch your close friends go on to their second or third pregnancy, it's hard.
 It's disarming.
 And sometimes, it's unbearable.

 I've always loved being around babies.
-I couldn't get enough of my own newborn nieces and nephew.
+I couldn't get enough of my newborn nieces and nephew.
 Not having my own, I felt like the world, in one big swoop, was moving forward and I was being held back.

 Turning 40 helped.
 Just the anticipation of turning 37...
 38...
-39 and remaining single was creating more anxiety than anything else in my life.
-Once I hit 40, I realized that despite my dreams (and deep biological and emotional desire to be a mother), I was still happy for all the other things in my life.
+39... and remaining single was creating more anxiety than anything else in my life.
+Once I hit 40, I realized that despite my dreams (and my deep biological and emotional desire to be a mother), I was still happy for all the other things in my life.
 Being an aunt was (and will probably always be) my greatest joy.
-Starting my own business, becoming an author and fulfilling my professional potential have been extraordinarily rewarding.
+Starting my own business, becoming an author, and fulfilling my professional potential have been extraordinarily rewarding.

 The grief over never becoming a mother is one I will never get over, like the grief over losing my own mother 23 years ago.
 But like that kind of grief, with time, it's no longer constant or active.
-Yes, there's still hope I'll meet a man who has the desire to have a baby with me and will be prepared to be with me through the treatments I may need to make that happen.
-Or grieve with me should they not work.
+Yes, there's still hope that I'll meet a man who has the desire to have a baby with me and will be prepared to be with me through the treatments I may need to make that happen.
+Or who will grieve with me should they not work.
 But mainly, I just keep going, looking for love.
 Thankfully, there's no biological time limit on that dream.

 How we choose to move on from this grief is now the focus of our own kind of happily ever after.
-And I must say, I plan for my 'happy' to indeed be ever after.
+And I must say, I plan for my happy to indeed be ever after.
 And hopefully, it won't be alone.